message/iata/NO.md

 - passengers with:
 - a COVID-19 certificate with a QR code, issued in Denmark, Norway or Sweden; or
 - a digital EU Digital COVID Certificate (EU DCC); or
-- a COVID-19 certificate with a QR code issued in Albania, Faroe Isl., Iceland, Israel, Liechtenstein, Morocco, North Macedonia (Rep.), Panama, San Marino, Switzerland, Turkey, Ukraine, United Kingdom or Vatican City (Holy See).
+- a COVID-19 certificate with a QR code issued in Albania, Armenia, Faroe Isl., Iceland, Israel, Liechtenstein, Morocco, North Macedonia (Rep.), Panama, San Marino, Switzerland, Turkey, Ukraine, United Kingdom or Vatican City (Holy See).
 Vaccines accepted are: AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty) and Sinovac.
 2. Passengers and airline crew must complete a registration form before arrival.
 The form can be obtained at <a href="https://reg.entrynorway.no/">https://reg.entrynorway.no/</a>
 - This does not apply to: